googleapis/googleapis.github.io/HowToREST.md

 ### Authentication

-To use Google APIs, a client needs to use API keys for unauthenticated requests or OAuth tokens for authenticated requests.
-For more information, see [the Google Cloud Authentication Overview](https://cloud.google.com/docs/authentication/).
+To use Google APIs, a client needs to authenticate with an API key or an OAuth token.
+For more information, see
+[the Google Cloud Authentication Overview](https://cloud.google.com/docs/authentication/).

 API keys can be obtained from the